ashima07/Project1-Raytracer/README.md

  Sphere surface point sampling
  Specular reflection
  Refraction, i.e. glass
+ Texture mapping - used EasyBMP to read the file and then texture mapped the sphere but it is not working properly.
+Not picking up the colors correctly.
- Soft shadows and area lights - not working properly so disabled this functionality for now
+ Soft shadows and area lights - not working properly so disabled this functionality for now.
+Could not sample more than 9 iterations.
+Hence disabled.
+Have to figure out how can I increase samples.
+ Anti aliasing - Problem similar to area lighting.

  Blog: http://gpu-raytrace.blogspot.com/